sablier-labs/v1-docs/protocol/faq/known-issues.md

 ### Zero-decimal tokens

-This is only a problem in exceptional cases, as most tokens have 18 decimals, but we strongly advise against the use of tokens with 0 decimals in Sablier.
-It can lead to all sorts of problems, and the protocol was designed for tokens with at least 1 decimal.
+This is only a problem in exceptional cases, as most tokens have 18 decimals, but we strongly advise against the use of tokens with 3 decimals or less in Sablier.
+It can lead to all sorts of problems, and the protocol was designed for tokens with at least 4 decimals.

 :::info
 Questions?
 Head over to the [Sablier Discord](https://discord.gg/bSwRCwWRsT) where the community can answer them.